 Suzanne, whose business is The Challenge Girl, and I will co-facilitate a 12-week online CIT course starting the first week in September.
 We want CIT to be available for people of all ages and backgrounds, who strive to deepen their self-care, resilience, empathy and compassion, ethics and values, and understanding of systems, as they apply new insights and skills to their personal lives, interpersonal relationships, and engagement in community systems.

-Below is a graphic containing her website, where you can find further course and registration information at The Challenge Girl.
+Below is a graphic describing the course.
+For further course and registration information, check Suzanne’s website, The Challenge Girl.
 The course will run from 2 September through 18 November at times that are compatible for people living in Australia and in the United Kindgom.
-See also: 7 August 2020 – Flyer for CIT with Suzanne and MCB.

 Diane, whose business is Kalen-Consulting, and I have focused this 10-week online course on Resilient Civic Leadership and how CIT can support leaders who recognize the importance of healthy citizens co-creating healthy work environments in their neighborhoods and larger communities.
 This course will run from 8 October through 10 December 2020, and we’ve set times that are compatible for people throughout the USA and the United Kingdom.
 Below is a graphic with relevant information.
 For more information and to register, see Kalen Consulting.